sudipshil9862/whichfont/README.md

 ---

 Whether you're a developer or a designer, this tool can help you save time and ensure consistency in your work.
-So give it a try and see how it can help you in your projects!
+Give it a try and see how it can simplify your font management tasks!